Skip to Main Content

 Upon completion of the program, the student will be able to:

-Nursing Programs Description
+Nursing Program Description

-Admission to Nursing Programs
+Admission to Nursing Program

 As of April 2002, The Ohio Board of Nursing (OBN) has the authority to refuse to grant licensure to applicants with any of the felony convictions specified in the law.
 The law requires a criminal record check for new applicants for licensure in Ohio who entered a pre-licensure nursing education program on or after June 1, 2003.